 Hurry!
 This program will only be available until April 30, 2019, and the amount of home purchase and/or home repair financial assistance is limited.

-IUPUI’s anchor housing program offers down payment assistance to full-time employees interested in buying a home near the IUPUI campus.
-It also offers financial assistance to make exterior home repairs to full-time employees who own and occupy a home in the targeted geography.
+The IUPUI Anchor Housing program offers down payment assistance to qualified full-time employees interested in buying a home near the IUPUI campus.
+The program also offers financial assistance to make exterior home repairs to qualified full-time employees who currently own and occupy a home in select neighborhoods around the IUPUI campus.